JimmyVV/httplive/docs/api.md

         video
     });

-// if you wanna pass some params,you can use:
+// For better experience, you can cancel the keepUpdated operation.

 let flv = new HTTPLive({
     video,